Would?: Music video

 The music video for "Would?" was released in 1992 and was co-directed by Cameron Crowe and Josh Taft.
 The music video won the award for Best Video from a Film at the 1993 MTV Video Music Awards.
 The video is available on the home video release Music Bank: The Videos.

 Live performances

 Alice in Chains performed an acoustic version of "Would?" for its appearance on MTV Unplugged in 1996, and the song was included on the Unplugged live album and home video release.
 Live performances of the song can also be found on the "Heaven Beside You" single and the live album, Live.

 Cover versions

 The song was covered by Opeth on their single "Burden", a song from their 2008 album Watershed.

 Breaking Benjamin also covered the song in February 2020, with guest vocalist Gavin Rossdale of Bush taking Cantrell's parts.

-In popular culture

-The song was featured in the racing video games Burnout Dominator and Burnout Paradise.

-In 2011, fictional band Queens of Dogtown covered "Would?" in the fifth episode of the fourth season of television series Californication.

-The song was one of the clues about Alice in Chains (along with "Rooster" and "Man in the Box") in an episode of the game show Jeopardy! aired on March 5, 2019.
+Metallica and Korn both covered the song at MoPOP's Founders Award fundraiser in December 2020.